GMarins/orthomosaic_tree_counting/PERFORMANCE.md

 For what I could conclude from my study, is that the best way to improve would be to use another feature of OpenCV: the usage of
 Haar Cascades ( [Example](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html)).
 OpenCV already comes with some cascades for face recognition.
-For detecting the trees in the given example, it would be necessary to create a cascade from zero using machine learning algorithms as proposed [here](http://johnallen.github.io/opencv-object-detection-tutorial/).
+For detecting the trees in the given example, it would be necessary to create and train a cascade from zero using machine learning algorithms as proposed [here](http://johnallen.github.io/opencv-object-detection-tutorial/).
 Although it may be costly (it would probably require some hours to create the cascade in a server), it is a more trustable approach than circle and template matching since it trains the machine with  thousands of "positives" and  "negatives" of the results desired and it is fast and scalable.